redbrick/docs/docs/services/exposed.md

 ---
+id: exposed
+aliases:
-title: Services Exposed to the Internet
+  - Services Exposed to the Internet - `wizzdom`
-author:
-  - wizzdom
 tags:
   - services
   - exposed
+author:
+  - wizzdom
+title: Services Exposed to the Internet
 ---

 # Services Exposed to the Internet - `wizzdom`